 You may need to tie the metal hook to the line more securely when you receive the truck, or it could fall off and get lost.
 The truck itself is a heavy, durable plastic and should be able to withstand heavy use.

-- -suitable for ages 36 months to 8 years
+- suitable for ages 4 years to 10 years

 A more elaborate Bruder model, the R-Series has an extra long extendable crane arm and includes highly realistic detail.
 It’s made of durable ABS plastic and is suitable for outside use as well as indoor.